-Cogs2Computers, our 2020 project, is designed to support and bring the Red2Green community, the local schools and the public together to learn the history of computers and have hands-on experience of using the earliest personal computers.
+Cogs2Computers, our 2020/2021 project, is designed to support and bring the Red2Green community, the local schools and the public together to learn the history of computers, to enjoy interacting with one another and to learn something new.

-The participants will be: 40 people with autism 40 people with profound learning disabilities, 100 primary school children, 100 secondary school children and 100 local people.
+The participants for the project will include people with autism, people with profound learning disabilities, primary school children, secondary school children and people from the local and surrounding communities.

-**We are currently looking for older members of the communities.
+**We are currently looking for older members of these communities.
 Please get in contact with us to join in!** (email: firstname.lastname@example.org)